The author is a guitarist and bassist with over 35 years of experience as a musician.

 Mustaine was dealt a bad card when Metallica kicked him out, but he never quit.
 By all accounts, here is a guitarist who doggedly pursued his dream until it came to fruition.
 He drove himself and the musicians around him to make Megadeth into the band we know today.

 Marty Friedman is among the most technical lead guitarists of the thrash metal era.
-Prior to Megadeth he spent time with fellow shredder Jason Becker in a band called Cacophany.
-Friedman joined Megadeth prior to the release of Rust in Peace in 1990, and stayed through 2000, appearing on five studio records.
+Prior to Megadeth, he spent time with fellow shredder Jason Becker in a band called Cacophony.
+Friedman joined Megadeth prior to the release of Rust in Peace in 1990 and stayed through 2000, appearing on five studio records.

 Friedman’s work is worth a look for intermediate and advanced guitarist, and his playing in Megadeth helped mark what was probably the band’s most creative period.